-If this option is chosen, all thin parts will be flagged.
+Expand All Thin Parts: If this option is chosen, all thin parts will be flagged.
 (In the example underneath: the result on top)

-If this option is enabled, parts of objects are only flagged as Thin Parts if the thin part is in between two parts of the object above the Threshold.
+Expand Enclosed Thin Parts: If this option is chosen, parts of objects are only flagged as Thin Parts if the thin part is in between two parts of the object above the Minimum Width.
 (In the example below: the result shown at the bottom)